Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Academic staff and Senior Clinical Lecturers hold two tutorials per week via online videoconference (usually running from 5.30pm to 6.30pm every Monday and Wednesday).
 Attendance and active participation during these tutorials is encouraged and expected.
 Candidates are also put into contact with a local supervisor at their respective paediatric hospitals, who will take responsibility for local training in the common paediatric conditions they see in hospital/outpatient clinics.

 - Illustrated Textbook of Paediatrics, ed.
-T. Lissauer and G. Clayden (published by Mosby 4th edition 2011).
+T. Lissauer and W. Carroll, 5th edition (published by Elsevier, 2018) - electronic edition available.

 - Graduate Attributes Emphasised